manofgod747/Philosophy/README.md

 The brain only accounts for the intelligence of the body and the interface to mind

-## Mind

-Mind simply is

-Mind acts and experiences

 ## The Relationship Between Mind and Body

 When the body is violated